ProvincieZeeland/.github/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

-Instead, please send an email to servicedesk[@]zeeland.nl
+Instead, please send an email to servicedesk@zeeland.nl

 Please include as much of the information listed below as you can to help us better understand and resolve the issue: